panoptic-labs/docs/docs/vaults/structured-products.md

 ---
-sidebar_position: 5
+sidebar_position: 3
 ---

-# Vaults & Structured Products

-## What are Structured Products?
+# What are Structured Products?
 **Structured Products** are pre-packaged, on-chain investment strategies that combine a primary asset or yield source with a derivative layer—in this case, perpetual options from Panoptic.
 The goal is to create a specific risk-return profile that isn't possible with traditional assets alone.